traneio/future/README.md

 This feature is implemented with a `ThreadLocal` that is saved at the point of an asynchronous boundary as a `Promise` field and is restored when the `Promise` is satisfied, flushing its continuations with the original `ThreadLocal` contents.

 Note: This feature does not have the same behavior as Twitter's `Local`.
 The `ThreadLocal` state is captured when a `Promise` is created, whereas the Twitter's implementation captures the state only when a `Promise` continuation is created (for instance, `map` is called on a `Promise` instance).
-In practice, it is most `Promise` creations are followed by a continuation, so the behavior is usually the same.
+In practice, most `Promise` creations are followed by a continuation, so the behavior is usually the same.

 Interrupts/cancellations
 ======================